Are you ready to discover your college program?

 Finance MBA courses require a significant amount of math.
-If succeeding at math doesn’t come naturally to you, it doesn’t mean you can’t pursue this degree.
+If succeeding at math does not come naturally to you, you can still pursue this degree.
 With practice, you can refine your math skills and succeed in a finance role.

 Is an MBA in finance difficult?

 An MBA in finance requires dedication and time.
-The level of difficulty can vary from program to program, but you can expect to spend several hours per week studying outside of class.
+The level of difficulty can vary among programs, but you can expect to spend several hours per week studying outside of class.
 You can learn more about the program's difficulty level by speaking with alumni or admissions counselors.

 Search Programs by Concentration